-As a ritual, every evening I prepare for the upcoming coaching meetings I have the following day.
-I review our previous meeting notes, the task I assigned to the entrepreneur and the status of the startup at the time of our last meeting.
+As part of my daily evening ritual, I prepare for the next day's coaching meetings.
+I review notes from the previous session with my client, the task items I assigned to the entrepreneur, and the startup's status at the time of our last meeting.

-This practice of taking time to prepare in advance of a meeting is a tool which I train and coach the entrepreneurs I work with to adopt.
-Even setting aside 3 min before each meeting will generate focus, sharpness, clarity, and help you specify what the goals of the meeting are and the desired outcomes.
-Because when we are clear with ourselves, it is easier for us to mobilize and motivate the person in front of us.
+This practice of preparing for a meeting in advance is a tool that I encourage and train my entrepreneurs to adopt.
+Setting aside just 3 minutes before each meeting will improve your focus, sharpness, clarity on desired outcomes and help you hone in on your goals for the session.
+When we are first clear with ourselves, it is easier to mobilize and motivate the collaborating person.

-There are many pearls of wisdom written in my notebooks from entrepreneurs' coaching sessions.
-I note things that emerge during meetings either from me or from the entrepreneur.
-We often speak about the manic emotional cycles of the entrepreneur experienced through the daily ups and downs.
-We speak about how each and every email from an investor or customer elevates us or sets us back emotionally and how to manage that.
+There are many gems of wisdom I've written down from my sessions coaching entrepreneurs.
+I take note of things that emerge throughout our meetings, either from myself or the entrepreneur.
+My mentees and I will often discuss the manic emotional cycles they experience throughout their daily ups and downs.
+As another example, we will also speak about how each email from an investor or customer can elevate us or set us back emotionally and how to manage it.

-In one of my last meetings, one of the entrepreneurs shared a sense of dejection because an investor had withdrawn on investment at a relatively late stage.
-He went on to describe to me the challenging feeling of ups and downs as “chutes and ladders,” just like the board game.
+In a recent meeting, one of my entrepreneurs shared a sense of deep dejection after an investor had withdrawn their investment at a relatively late stage.
+He described the challenging feelings of ups and downs as "chutes and ladders," just like the board game.
 This phrase stuck with me.
-Life, and specifically the life of an entrepreneur is just like a game of “chutes and ladders.”
-Sometimes we climb the ladder and make quantum strides ahead.
-And just when we believe everything is set with goals to keep progressing forward in the upcoming month, suddenly, we are hit with a setback.
+Life, specifically the life of an entrepreneur, is just like a game of chutes and ladders.
+Sometimes, we climb the ladder and make great strides, and just when we believe our goals and progress are set for the coming month, we suddenly slip into setbacks.

-Last week, my targets were set, my calendar full with upcoming meetings and I felt energized to propel my business forward.
-Suddenly at 2 in the afternoon, I was notified that my whole family, husband and 3 young sons, needed to enter two weeks of quarantine due to COVID exposure at my 5 year old son's school.
-I instantly felt my freedom was taken away - freedom to choose, to move, to go out.
-It felt like the only possibility was to dangle the rope and rappel to the next level down until this period would pass and I could climb back up the ladder.
+Last week, my goals were set with my calendar full of upcoming meetings, and I felt energized to tackle them to propel my business forward.
+When suddenly, one day at 2 in the afternoon, I received notification that my whole family, including my husband and three young sons, needed to enter two weeks of quarantine due to COVID exposure at my 5-year-old son's school.
+I instantly felt my freedom of choice, to move and to go out taken away from me.
+At that point, it felt like the only possibility was to throw the rope over the ledge and rappel to the next floor down until this period would pass and I could climb back up the ladder.

-The same entrepreneur who had experienced an investment setback finished our last meeting having reflected on how he operated during the investment process.
-He considered what he could have done differently and in the process developed skills to use data and storytelling effectively.
-He saw how the process empowered his team and enabled them to see his reality; how he acts as a CEO with intense and anticipatory conversations with investors on the one hand, and disappointment experienced on the other.
-Through reflection, he was able to realize the value gained, even when the investment didn’t come through.
-We learn to accept what is and the circumstances for which we can not control.
-Our ability to look ahead, to continue moving forward with motivation and inner confidence until the next ladder comes is what is important above all.
+The same entrepreneur who experienced the investment setback finished our last meeting reflecting on how he operated during the investment process.
+He considered what he could have done differently to develop skills to leverage his data and storytelling more effectively.
+He saw how the process empowered his team and enabled them to see his reality from his perspective.
+He felt that he acted as he needed to as a CEO, on the one hand, pleased with his conviction and anticipatory communications held with investors, but utter disappointment on the other.
+After further contemplation, he eventually recognized and understood the value gained, even though the investment didn't come through.
+We learn to accept things as they are and the circumstances in which we have no control.
+Above all, what is most important is our ability to look ahead, to continue moving forward with self-confidence and motivation until we reach the next ladder we climb.

-We continue to jump between squares of the game, throwing the dice, and noting that there are a number of options that are possible to actualize.
-Even in quarantine or lockdown, the work continues and so does learning, education and volunteering.
-What works for me, is to keep things in proportion counting my blessings that everyone is healthy and this situation is only temporary.
-I must draw out what is best in the current reality.
+We continue to jump between the game's squares, roll the dice and acknowledge that there are several possible options to pursue.
+Even in quarantine or lockdown, our work continues, as well as learning, education, and volunteering.
+What helps me keep things in perspective is to count my blessings for everyone I love being healthy and knowing that this situation is only temporary.
+I must proceed with what is best under the current circumstances of our new reality.

-So continue on, with all your strengths, find the ladders, and don’t be afraid of the moments when we repel down.
-As we inevitably repel down, take a moment to notice what we learned on the way up.
-This way, we can forge a new or alternative path forward as stronger, more wise individuals and entrepreneurs.
+So move forward using all of your strengths, find the ladders, and don't be afraid of the moments you may need to climb down.
+Ultimately, what goes up must come down, so take a moment to notice what you learned on the way up.
+In doing so, you can forge a new or alternative path forward as a stronger, wiser individual and entrepreneur.